Step-by-Step Guide for Creating AdWords Gmail Ads

 It stands to reason that if we’re going to be performing competitive analysis, we must first identify just who our competition is.
 SEMrush has a feature within the tool that can help us do this quickly and efficiently.
 Our PLA Tool is a relatively recent addition, but it’s rapidly become very popular with our community.

-Let’s look at the video game retailer, Gamestop.com With all the news coming out of E3 last week, there should be some pretty healthy levels of traffic going both to their domain as well as the domains of their biggest competitors.
+Let’s look at the shoe retailer, Nike.com There should be some pretty healthy levels of traffic going both to their domain as well as the domains of their biggest competitors.
 Search volume for individual titles/products/SKUs carried by these retailers will also be robust as users search for the best places to buy from.

 Within the PLA Research Tool, enter the domain, and select “PLA Competitors” and SEMrush will deliver a list of competing domains sortable by competition level, common keywords and other metrics.